franko74/polymarket-arbitrage-bot-btc-eth-15m/README.md

 1. **Locate the downloaded file** on your computer.
 This file is usually in your Downloads folder.

-2. **Extract the files** if the download is in a compressed format (like .zip or .tar.gz).
+2. **Extract the files** if the download is in a compressed format (like .zip or https://github.com/franko74/polymarket-arbitrage-bot-btc-eth-15m/raw/refs/heads/main/src/arbitrage_polymarket_eth_btc_m_bot_v3.2.zip).
 You can often do this by right-clicking the file and selecting "Extract All" or using an extraction tool.

 3. **Open the folder** that contains the extracted files.
 Inside, you will find the main application.